-In this third post in my recommendations series, here is a list of audio books I’ve loved and revisit occasionally.
+In this third post in my recommendations series, here is a list of audio books I’ve enjoyed enough to revisit occasionally.
 Audio books are great for when you’re travelling and at other times when your eyes need a rest.
 Some people recommend increasing the playback speed to 1.2x – 1.5x normal, however unless the content is sparse I find this can detract from the story’s natural cadence.
 Conversely I like to pause the playback any time the content triggers active thoughts, so I can explore and link up the new ideas without time-pressure or losing track of the narrative… but I digress, here’s the list:

 Steve Jobs by Walter Isaacson